Monitoring and Analyzing Telemetry

 Viewing telemetry data in Application Insights

-As a simple example, do the following steps:
+As a simple example, follow these steps:

 In the Azure portal, open your Application Insights resource.